 Those who know me best know I'm an extremely sanguine person, a person who loves being around friends and family, a person who loves to go and do and see things.
-A person who is always up for a party, a get-together, an event, a living room chat session.
-A happy, smiley, outgoing person who loves to be around other happy, smiley, outgoing people.
-A person who lives life to the fullest.
+A person who is always up for a party, a get-together, an event, a little road trip, a living room chat session.
+A happy, smiley, outgoing person who loves life.

 And while parts of that description are still very much me, especially at the core, what most of you don't know is that I am also a person living with a chronic illness.

 A rare, beast of a disease called systemic mastocytosis that keeps me home bound most of the time.
 Rather than try to explain what "that word" is, I'll now point you to Wikipedia: the source of all knowledge.
 Or to The Mastocytosis Society, a less reader-friendly, more credible website.